 Summary of Previous episodes

-In Episode 3, I discussed the ancient Sumerian cultures how they first appeared in our historical timeline about 7 thousand years ago and they still did not have the technology to carve the massive stones we see around the world.
+In Episode 3, I discussed the ancient Sumerian cultures of how they first appeared in our historical timeline about 7 thousand years ago, and they still did not have the technology to carve the massive stones we see around the world.

-I also discussed that ancient Egyptians knew of many older civilizations and were knowledgeable of many great floods.
-How is it that we have forgotten all of our history?
-How is it, that current archeology ignores these tantalizing insights into our past?
-How is that after the advent of Darwinism, any research into unusual paleo-anthropologist finds are suppressed if they do not confirm the current theory of Evolution?
+I also discussed that ancient Egyptians knew of many older civilizations and were knowledgeable about many great floods.
+How is it we have forgotten all of our history?
+How is it that current archeology ignores these tantalizing insights into our past?
+How is it that after the advent of Darwinism, any research into unusual Paleo-anthropologist finds are suppressed if they do not confirm the current theory of Evolution?

-In another book in my library, Forbidden Archeology, The Hidden History of the Human Race, written by Michael A Cremo and Richard L Thompson and published in 1993, documents finds of very old paleo-humans that definitely lay outside of the currently accepted timeline.
+In another book in my library, Forbidden Archeology, The Hidden History of the Human Race, written by Michael A Cremo and Richard L. Thompson and published in 1993, documents finds of ancient Paleo-humans that definitely lay outside of the currently accepted timeline.

 - In1883, near St. Prest, France, bones from a rhinoceros dated to the Late Pliocene (5.3 to 2.6 million before present (B.P.)) that had evidence of human butchering before fossilization.

-- In 1970’s, Richard E. Morlan of the Archeological Survey of Canada and the Canadian National Museum of Man conducted studies from the Old Crow River sites and determined that antlers and bones had evidence of human working before the bones and antlers were fossilized and these date to 80,000 B.P.
+- In the 1970s, Richard E. Morgan of the Archeological Survey of Canada and the Canadian National Museum of Man conducted studies from the Old Crow River sites and determined that antlers and bones had evidence of human working before the bones and antlers were fossilized and these date to 80,000 B.P.

-- Bones with scrapes indicative of human working were found in the Anza-Borrego Desert, California (1988) that dated to the Middle Pleistocene or greater than 300,000 B.P.
+- They found bones with scrapes indicative of humans working in the Anza-Borrego Desert, California (1988) that dated to the Middle Pleistocene or greater than 300,000 B.P.

 - Just after the bone fragments from Billy, France were presented (see above), a sealed packet of bones, delivered to the Academy four years earlier, was opened.
-The researchers (F. Garrigou and H. Filhol) stated there was “sufficient evidence to permit us to suppose that the contemporaneity of human beings and Miocene mammals is demonstrated”.
+The researchers (F. Garrigou and H. Filhol) stated there was “sufficient evidence to permit us to suppose that it demonstrates the contemporaneity of human beings and Miocene mammals”.
 The evidence in the packet contained intentionally broken bones from Sansan, France, and were the bones of a small deer judged to be of Middle Miocene age.